acrinym/PhoenixVisualizer/libs_etc/vis_avs_extracted/vis_avs/evallib/readme.txt

     Limitations
     ~~~~~~~~~~~

-       ¦ you can set only up to 1024 variables.
+       ï¿½ you can set only up to 1024 variables.
-       ¦ only decimal and hexadecimal bases available
+       ï¿½ only decimal and hexadecimal bases available
-       ¦ operators are limited to :
+       ï¿½ operators are limited to :
                + - / * % & |
-       ¦ functions are limited to :
+       ï¿½ functions are limited to :
                sin, cos, tan,
                asin, acos, atan,
                atan2, sqr, sqrt,